FAQs: Impact of COVID-19 on Human Subjects Research

 18. How will study participants receive investigational drugs?

-At this time, the Investigational Pharmacy Service (IPS) is staffed and continues to provide services.
+The Investigational Pharmacy Service (IPS) is fully staffed and continues to provide services.
 If the decision and accommodations have been made to bring a subject in for an in-person visit, IPS will provide the study medication and coordinate with the Study Coordinator to have medication picked up or delivered to the treatment area.
 If an in-person visit is not possible, the PI or Study Coordinator should contact the sponsor to determine if alternate options may be available.
 This will need to be evaluated on a case by case basis.
 Some sponsors/protocols/IRBs will allow for medications to be administered in alternate treatment centers or in the subject’s home by the subject/caregiver or a nursing service.

 Depending on the medication itself (controlled substance, drugs requiring temperature monitoring, drugs requiring immediate use once mixed, etc.), IPS may be able to coordinate delivery of the medication to the subject’s home (i.e. courier, FedEx, UPS, USPS, etc.).
 The sponsor/CRO would be the best source to provide guidelines regarding how to handle the medication, if not already listed in the protocol or pharmacy manual.
 The sponsor/CRO would need to indicate how they may want in-transit temperature monitoring data to be collected, chain of custody, and/or acknowledgement of receipt documented.
 This will need to all be spelled out as a single event Note To File or an amendment to the Pharmacy Manual for the duration of the study.
 The sponsor/CRO should instruct the PI/SC what the plan is regarding what the subject should do with unused study drug.
 If additional packaging supplies are required, i.e. temperature monitoring devices or packaging materials, the sponsor/CRO is expected to supply them or specify what they are authorizing the site to purchase.
 Sponsor/CRO should indicate what type of delivery services are authorized and how they are to be billed.